langjam/jam0001/guitarvydas/README.md

 - grammar
 - semantics (understanding and emitting).

-Most PEG libraries conflate grammar+semantics (e.g. by annotating the grammar with variable names).
+Most PEG libraries conflate grammar+semantics, e.g. by annotating the grammar with variable names.
+Ohm-JS does this differently.

 # Isolation

 Build and forget.

-Regression testing is a _tell_ that isolation is not present.
+Heavy use of regression testing is a _tell_ that isolation is not present.

-[_If new code impacts existing code, the problem is lack-of-isolation._]
+[_If new code impacts existing code, the primary problem is lack-of-isolation, not lack of testing._]

 # Concurrency

 It is not possible to build isolated components unless they are concurrent-by-default.

-Synchrony is a hidden from of dependency.
+Synchrony is a hidden form of dependency.

 Dependency is anti-isolation.